|Which plans can use this feature? Pro, Enterprise|

 Once a message has been either deleted or ignored, it will move to the Alerts History page in the Alerts tab as “Resolved” or "Ignored" - to get to that page, tap the Clock icon in the upper right corner.
 From there it can be reviewed again, but no further action can be taken on it.

 This message was allowed to remain and the issue resolved.
-In future it can be reviewed, but not acted on
+In the future, it can be reviewed, but not acted upon.